-a cushion against reduced demand from the commercial sector in a challenging economic environment with elevated inflation and rising interest rates.
-This stability The Company made a revenue loss after tax of £2.4m can help the industry to weather economic downturns for the Period, equal to (0.99)p per share. and maintain its operations, research and development and infrastructure investments.
+The Company made a revenue loss after tax of £2.4m for the Period, equal to (0.99)p per share.

 The Company is focused on achieving capital growth over the long term.
 Given the nature of the Company's investments, we do not anticipate recommending to pay a dividend in the foreseeable future.